Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

           ShutdownProgress: <phase>, // Optional, contains a string describing the shutdown phase in which the crash occurred
           SystemMemoryUsePercentage: <percentage>, // Windows-only, percent of memory in use
           StartupCrash: "1", // Optional, if set indicates that Firefox crashed during startup
-          TelemetrySessionId: <id>, // Active telemetry session ID when the crash was recorded
           TextureUsage: <usage>, // Optional, usage of texture memory in bytes
           TotalPageFile: <size>, // Windows-only, paging file in use expressed in bytes
           TotalPhysicalMemory: <size>, // Windows-only, physical memory in use expressed in bytes